Find out about taking oxygen on holiday.

-The airline will need to know how much oxygen you usually need and whether you need it continuously or for short periods only.
-They’ll also want to know who will be travelling with you.
+The airline need to know how much oxygen you usually need and whether you need it continuously or for short periods only.
+They will also want to know who will be travelling with you.

 The British Lung Foundation has helpful information on travelling with a lung condition, including summaries of airline oxygen policies.
 This is a good starting point, but of course you should check with the airline directly before you book.

-If you are visiting the UK from overseas you need to contact a local doctor where you’ll be staying, to ask about arranging oxygen.
+If you are visiting the UK from overseas you need to contact a local doctor where you will be staying, to ask about arranging oxygen.
 You may be able to become a temporary resident if you are staying somewhere for more than 24 hours but less than 3 months.
 This doesn’t automatically mean you have the right to free NHS treatment.
-There is information about treatment for people coming to the UK from overseas in our coping with cancer section.